 Meet Our Board Members

-Our Y is governed by our Board of Directors that consists of volunteers from throughout the Wabash community.
+Our Y is governed by our Board of Directors which consists of volunteers from throughout the Wabash community.
 Our volunteer Board of Directors sets policy and direction for the organization.

-Mark Frantz - Vice CVO, Downs, Tandy & Petruniw P.C
+Mark Frantz - CVO, Downs, Tandy & Petruniw P.C

 Mike Keaffaber - Secretary, Metropolitan School District of Wabash County